 The structure of science activities is based on sending a set of commands to the rover each Martian morning for the activities to be performed during that sol.
-The activity plan for the sol needs to fit within the constraints of time, power, temperature factors and data volume for the sol.
+The activity plan for a sol needs to fit within the constraints of time, power and spacecraft-temperature factors, and data downlink volume for that sol.
 During a communication relay opportunity when an orbiter passes overhead in the Martian midafternoon, the rover transmits data about the sol's activities.
-Any of the sol's results that will influence the next sol's activities need to be included in this downlink, though additional data from the sol can be transmitted during later relay opportunities.
+Any of the sol's results that will influence the next sol's planning need to be included in this downlink, though additional data from the sol can be transmitted during later relay opportunities.